laith-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/readme.md

 # linked list

-Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
-Within your LinkedList class, include a head property.
-Upon instantiation, an empty Linked List should be created.
-Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
+.append(value) which adds a new node with the given value to the end of the list .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
-Define a method called includes which takes any value as an argument and

 ## Challenge
 <!-- Description of the challenge -->
-we write a classes to add a linked list
+ add the methods that add to the end of the linked list and insert a value before a node and insert a value after a node
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 this Challenge take from me 60 min  to do tha